onuralp-t/rand/README.md

 # randwrite
-* Generate random numbers with a STB-style header only library using `xoshiro256++` PRNG.
+* Generate random numbers with a STB-style header-only library using `xoshiro256++` PRNG.
 * Write and store random numbers in a binary file using the CLI tool.

 ## Build